What Batman, Feldenkrais and Planned Parenthood have in common.

 What is the difference between a registered and unregistered trademark?

 You might have seen the ® and ™ symbols and wondered about the difference between the two.
 Put simply, the ® symbol designates a trademark that has been registered with the US Patent and Trademark Office (USPTO), while the ™ symbol indicates either a common law trademark that is unregistered or a mark that is pending.
+You can approach the patent attorneys Thompson Patent Law to know more about the formalities and documentation details to obtain a patent.

 So how do I register my trademark?